ArduPilot/ardupilot_wiki/dev/source/docs/code-overview-adding-a-new-mavlink-message.rst

 Adding a new MAVLink Message
 ============================

-Data and commands are passed between the ground station (i.e mission planner, Droid Planner, etc) using the `MAVLink protocol <https://en.wikipedia.org/wiki/MAVLink>`__ over a serial interface.
+Data and commands are passed between the ground station (i.e Mission Planner, QGroundControl, MAVProxy etc) using the `MAVLink protocol <https://mavlink.io/en/>`__ over a serial interface.
 This page provides some high level advice for adding a new MAVLink message.